 - ICOG: Groningen Research Institute for the Study of Culture (Instituut voor Cultuurwetenschappelijk Onderzoek Groningen)

 Every institute comprises multiple smaller research groups.
 The Faculty also has various Centres of Expertise, within which specific (interdisciplinary) research is accommodated.
 Our researchers are supported by the research support team.

 The Graduate School for the Humanities (GSH) houses all of the activities relating to PhD research, including the guiding and training of PhD students.

-In carrying out their tasks, the Faculty Board, lecturers and researchers are supported by a number of Faculty service units, including the Institute of Education (incl. secretariats), the CCS department, the Faculty Office, the Financial Control department and the HR department.
+In carrying out their tasks, the Faculty Board, lecturers and researchers are supported by a number of Faculty service units, including the Institute of Education (incl. secretariats), the Communication & Marketing department, the Faculty Office, the Financial Control department and the HR department.

 Consultative participation within the Faculty is carried out through the Faculty Council.
 This comprises 18 members (including 9 staff representatives and 9 student representatives).
 The executive committee (Presidium) of the Faculty Council consists of the chair (one of the staff representatives) and the vice chair (one of the student representatives).